 Q. Can someone in a wheelchair attend?

-A. Yes, there is elevator access to the orchestra level.
+A. Yes, there is elevator access to the orchestra level at The Goodspeed and a ramp at The Terris Theatre.
 Please inform the box office of any mobility issues.

 Q. Can attendees bring fidget toys, edibles, electronic devices such as headphones, or other objects to calm their nerves?